friendly-bits/geoblocker-bash/README.md

 ## **Pre-requisites**:
 (if a pre-requisite is missing, the -install script will tell you which)
 - bash v4.0 or higher (should be included with any relatively modern linux distribution)
-- Linux (tested on Debian, Ubuntu, Mint, and OpenWRT, should work on any distribution)
+- Linux (tested on Debian, Ubuntu, Mint, and occasionally on OpenWRT, should work on any distribution)
 - iptables - firewall management utility (nftables support will likely get implemented later)
 - standard (mostly GNU) utilities including awk, sed, grep, bc, comm, ps
 - for persistence and autoupdate functionality, requires the cron service to be enabled